WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 How to Get to Montreux

-I arrived by train and took the famous panorama train, “Golden Pass Line,“ from Lucerne via Interlaken, Zweisimmen to Montreux.
-This is probably one of the nicest ways to arrive, as you pass rolling hills, pristine lakes, and cute, little Swiss towns before you come upon the vineyards of the region.
+Arriving in Montreux by train: I arrived by train and took the famous panorama train, “Golden Pass Line,“ from Lucerne via Interlaken, Zweisimmen to Montreux.
+This is probably one of the nicest ways to arrive, as you pass rolling hills, pristine lakes, and cute little Swiss towns before you come upon the vineyards of the region.

 Where to Stay in Montreux

 Unfortunately, as mentioned in the beginning, you cannot expect to get a bargain sleeping in Montreux.
-I paid about 200€ for a 4-star accommodation (picture below), though the Montreux Jazz Festival was over (for jazz fans, the first two weeks of July might be the best time to visit; for anybody else, I would advise skipping these weeks).
+I paid about 200€ for a 4-star accommodation though the Montreux Jazz Festival was over.
+For jazz fans, the first two weeks of July might be the best time to visit; for anybody else, I would advise skipping these weeks.

 Here are a few well-rated hotels in Montreux:

 - Luxury Hotels in Montreux: For one of the most luxurious experiences in Montreux, check out Fairmont Le Montreux Palace.
 This 5-star hotel has a great location and is best known amongst those who like to indulge.
 From romantic hotels to design hotels.
 Here are the most luxurious places.